nsmryan/itscomputersciencetime.com/content/2020-05-30-Rust-Gotcha.md

-Overall, I would like some way to detect this situation more directly, but I also pay attention to warnings, so I'm not all that worried about running into this problem commonly, but bite me twice now, and its worth being aware of.
+Overall, I would like some way to detect this situation more directly, but I also pay attention to warnings, so I'm not all that worried about running into this problem commonly, but it bite me twice now, and its worth being aware of.